nyanity/AwooOS/doc/01_Introduction/02_Core_Philosophies.md

 # 1.2.
 Core Design Philosophies

-The design and implementation of AwooOS are guided by several core principles.
+The design and implementation of AxisOS are guided by several core principles.

 ### Stability Through Isolation